jbutko/mongoose-patch-update/README.md

 npm install mongoose-patch-update --save
 ```

-You can use this plugin with specific schema or globally for all schemas.
+You can use this plugin with specific schema or globally for all schemas.<br />
 To use it with specific schema:
 ```javascript
 const mongoosePatchUpdate = require('mongoose-patch-update');